DerBrunoIR/CourseGraph/README.md

 This ensures that arbitrariness is reduced at labelling time.

-However the following issues still stand:
+However the following issues still hold:
 - Course requirements section could be outdated.
 - Author's could over or under estimate their course requirements.
 - Author's use vague terms to describe their course requirements.